The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 1.5 Management of resources to promote equity

-Ensuring learners have access to a wide variety of up-to-date reading materials relevant to their needs, interests and experiences, encouraging learners to try new things and gathering learners' opinions about the types of reading materials they would like to see in the school.
+Ensuring learners have access to a wide variety of up-to-date reading materials relevant to their needs, interests, abilities, lives, identities and experiences; encouraging learners to try new things and gathering learners' opinions about the types of reading materials they would like to see in the school.

-Schools should make sure that learners have access to contemporary and diverse reading materials relevant to their needs, interests and experiences by completing the below four mandatory actions:
+Schools should make sure that learners have access to contemporary and diverse reading materials relevant to their needs, interests, abilities, lives, identities and experiences by completing the below four mandatory actions:

 Providing learners with access to a school or public library – this could take the form of class / group book boxes or a 'personal shopping experience' using library catalogues